CLooker/open-weather-dashboard/README.md

 # Quickstart

+If you prefer to run the project locally, clone the repository.

 In your favorite shell, navigate to your installation directory and type `npm install` or `yarn`;

 Then type `npm start` or `yarn start`.
 That will open the app in a browswer window.